GMichaelRapp/rapture/terminology.md

 Those abilities that aren’t quite skills, nor are they stunts.
 They are the quirky, trivial abilities unique to each character.
 For example, a knack might be for Sally’s character the way she cleans her weapon, making it more efficient and less likely to jam with extended use.
 Knacks follow the **RULE OF THREE** for determining success, and they are usually rolled on a d6 or, in some contexts, a d8.

 ### Modifiers
+The best analogy for the modifier is the foot wedge among amateur golfers.
+Officially, the foot wedge isn’t condoned by professional golfers.
+Unofficially, for non-professionals, amateurs, if you will, it is meant to soften the hard edge of the game, adding or subtracting from the dice results.

 ### Moxie